flowchain/flc-v2/README.md

 function withdraw(uint256 amount) public returns (bool success);
 ```

-The user can send a signed message to the FLC v2 smart contract to withdraw their funds (the "token rewards") to their ERC-20 compatible wallet.
+The user can send a signed message to the FLC v2 smart contract to withdraw funds (the "token rewards") to their ERC-20 compatible wallet.

 A method to setup a mintable address that can mint: